On the Equivalence between Neyman Orthogonality and Pathwise Differentiability

 Note that if $\beta$ is pathwise differentiable at $P_0$, then the derivative depends only on the score, in which case the condition in Definition~\ref{def:nuisance} is equivalent to requiring that $\beta$ does not change to first order along \emph{any} regular submodel with score $s$.

 \begin{remark}[Uniqueness of the influence function] In general, the influence function need not be unique.
 The pathwise derivative condition only probes $\varphi$ through inner products with scores $s \in \cT$, so adding any $h \in \cT^\perp$ to $\varphi$ produces another valid influence function.
 Only the projection onto $\cT$ is identified by the pathwise derivative.
-This projection is called the efficient influence function (EIF) and is the unique influence function lying in $\cT$.
+This projection is called the efficient influence function and is the unique influence function lying in $\cT$.
 In the nonparametric model, $\cT = L_2^0(P_0)$ by Corollary~\ref{cor:saturation}, so $\cT^\perp = \{0\}$ and the influence function is unique.
-Since all examples in this note are nonparametric, the influence function and the EIF coincide throughout. \end{remark}
+For nonparametric models, the influence function and the efficient influence function coincide. \end{remark}

 \begin{lemma}[Influence functions are orthogonal to $\Lambda$] If $\beta$ is pathwise differentiable with influence function $\varphi$ (Definition~\ref{def:pathwise}), then

 \end{lemma}